 Florida's beaches and shorelines are a critical part of the state's travel and tourism industry, generating jobs, economic activity, and local, state, and federal tax revenues.
-Beaches are also the first line of defense against hurricane and storm surge threats to life and property.
+A recent study by the Office of Economic and Demographic Research (EDR) indicates an unprecedented return on investment (ROI) of 5.4 for the statewide beach management program.
+Beaches are also the first line of defense against hurricane and storm surge, which threatens life and property.
 U.S. Army Corps of Engineers' studies confirm that healthy beaches and shorelines reduce flood damage to coastal properties, resulting in lower federal disaster rehabilitation payouts.
-The Florida Department of Environmental Protection estimates that more than one-third of Florida's 787 miles of beaches are in a state of critical erosion.
-The Board therefore supports the restoration to previous levels of funding for beach erosion programs and sand bypassing projects.
-In addition to sand replenishment, the Board encourages the State of Florida to study, promote, and fund nature-based approaches for preventing and repairing, beach erosion, such as vegetated dunes, coral and oyster reefs, wetlands, marshes, mangrove forests, and other natural features.
+The Florida Department of Environmental Protection estimates that more than one-half of Florida's 825 miles of beaches are in a state of critical erosion.
+The Board therefore supports the restoration to previous levels of funding for beach management and sand bypass projects, including a larger share from the Land Acquisition Trust Fund and continuing contributions from non-recurring General Revenue.
+In addition to beach renourishment, the Board encourages the State of Florida to study, promote, and fund nature-based approaches for preventing and repairing, beach erosion, such as vegetated dunes, coral and oyster reefs, wetlands, marshes, mangrove forests, and other natural features.